devcoons/flexistack/README.md

     random_data = data_generator_plugin.generate_random_data()`
 ```

-## Significance of .flexiarg File
+## Significance of .flexistack file in actions

-The `.flexiarg` file is a configuration file used by FlexiStack to provide additional metadata about actions.
-This metadata includes information such as the index of the action in the command-line argument list and a description of the action.
-By including this file in the action directory, developers can enhance the usability of their applications by providing more context about each action.
+The `.flexistack` file is a configuration file used by FlexiStack to provide additional metadata about actions.
+This metadata includes information such as the index of the actions family in the command-line argument list and a description of the actions family.
+By including this file in the actions directory, developers can enhance the usability of their applications by providing more context about each actions family.

 ## Conclusion